-We keep the class size intentionally small, capped at six children, so that we can provide each child with ample individual attention.
+We keep the class size intentionally small, capped at twelve children, so that we can provide each child with ample individual attention.
 We’re able to nurture individual and group learning opportunities all day, in a variety of engaging settings such as the garden, the park, the pool, and the market.